a-milosavljevic/imagelytics/README.md

 6) Once the process finishes you may open the report by clicking the <code>Open report</code> button.
 The <code>Edit project</code> button will bring back the edit mode.
 ![imagelytics5.png](docs/images/imagelytics5.png)
 ![imagelytics6.png](docs/images/imagelytics6.png)

+## Acknowledgement
+This research was supported by the [Science Fund of the Republic of Serbia](http://fondzanauku.gov.rs/?lang=en), #7751676, Application of deep learning in bioassessment of aquatic ecosystems: toward the construction of automatic identifier of aquatic macroinvertebrates - [AIAQUAMI](https://twitter.com/AIAQUAMI).